Bilaspur State (princely state): History

 When Raja Bhim Chand abdicated in 1692 to lead a life of sanyasi the state was at previously unknown heights.

 The reign of Bhim Chand's son Ajmer Chand was of conquest as well.
 By the end of his forty years reign the number of states paying tribute was considerable: Baghal State, Baghat, Keonthal, Beja, Mangal, Bhajji, Mahlog, Dhami, Kuthar, Kotkhai, Kunihar, Balsan, and Nehra among others.
-All continued to pay tribute until Mahan Chand reign 1778 but by 1790 only Mangal State continued to acknowledge Bilaspur'so suzerainty.
+All continued to pay tribute until Mahan Chand (1778) but by 1790 only Mangal State continued to acknowledge Bilaspur's suzerainty.

-Since the 18th-century the rulers of Bilaspur State patronised artists of the Kangra painting style.
+Since the 18th century the rulers of Bilaspur State patronised artists of the Kangra painting style.

 Bilaspur State came under British protection in 1815 under Raja Mahan Chand and became one of the Simla Hill States.
 Raja Anand Chand was the last ruler of the princely state and Pandit Sant Ram was the last Home Minister.
-As Bilaspur acceded to India on 28 October 1948, Bilaspur retained an independent identity as a separate province and as a part-C State of India.
+As Bilaspur acceded to India on 28 October 1948, from 26 January 1950 Bilaspur retained an independent identity as a separate province and as a part-C State of India named Bilaspur State.
 The Raja was appointed commissioner of the State.
-In following years after Raja resigned his deputy Chhabra, who was appointed by govt of India, helped run the temporary govt of Bilaspur while the territory of the princely state was politically integrated into the Indian Union.
+In following years after Raja resigned, his deputy Chhabra was appointed by govt of India and helped run the temporary government of Bilaspur while the territory of the princely state was politically integrated into the Indian Union.

-From 26 January 1950 Bilaspur was administered by the Government of India as a separate C-Class state named Bilaspur State which in 1954 was incorporated into the State of Himachal Pradesh as a province.
+Demographics

-The Family
+Ruling dynasty

 Chandel in Bilaspur belong to different branches of the ruling family.
 These families are numerous, and all enjoyed jagir pensions from state amounting in aggregate to Rs.
 40,000 a year in 1933.
 The chief names are: